Geisha (band)

-For the Danish heavy metal band, see Geisha (Danish band).

 Geisha are an Australian pop rock band, which formed in 1983 as Geisha Detail with founding mainstay Chris Doheny on lead vocals and guitar (later also on bass guitar).
 Their highest-charting single, "Part Time Love Affair" (1986), peaked at No. 24 on the Australian Kent Music Report Singles Chart.
 They issued two albums, Geisha (August 1985) and Midnight to Dawn (October 1987), before disbanding in mid 1988.
 Geisha briefly reformed in April 1998 and released a compilation album, The Very Best of Geisha, late that year.
 Australian musicologist Ian McFarlane described their style as "1970s glam rock and early 1980s English New Romantic bands such as Duran Duran and Spandau Ballet".
 Another version of Geisha was established by Doheny in 2007.

 History

-Formation and "Fool's Way" (1983-1985)
+Formation as Geisha Detail, name change and "Fool's Way" (1983–1985)

-In late 1983, Geisha were formed in Melbourne as Geisha Detail with Chris Doheny on lead vocals and guitar; Ken Sheppard on lead guitar and backing vocals & John Nyman on keyboards.
+In late 1983, Geisha were formed in Melbourne as Geisha Detail with Chris Doheny (Born 16 June, 1961) on lead vocals and guitar; Ken Sheppard on lead guitar and backing vocals & John Nyman on keyboards.
 The next year in 1984, Chris' younger brother Donoghue Doheny, on bass guitar; and Peter Robertson on drums joined the band.
 They shortened their name to Geisha and signed with EMI Records.
 Australian musicologist, Ian McFarlane, described their style as "1970s glam rock and early 1980s English New Romantic bands such as Duran Duran and Spandau Ballet".
-In February 1985 the group released their debut single, "Fool's Way", which appeared on the Australian Kent Music Report Singles Chart.
+In March 1985, the group released their debut single, "Fool's Way", which appeared on the Australian Kent Music Report Singles Chart.
 It was produced by Dave Marett (The Exponents) and was written by Chris Doheny.

-Geisha (1985)
+"Rainy Day", self-titled debut album Geisha & "Kabuki" (1985)

 Later that year from May to June they recorded their self-titled debut album "Geisha" with Peter Dawkins (Dragon, Australian Crawl and Air Supply) producing and Richard Lush engineering.
 They released another single "Rainy Day" in July 1985, which was written by Chris Doheny and Ken Sheppard.
-Their self-titled debut album "Geisha" was released in August 1985, which also includes a cover from The Beatles "Come Together".
+Their self-titled debut album "Geisha" was released in August 1985, which also includes a cover of The Beatles' "Come Together".
 In October of that year, Geisha released their third single "Kabuki".
 Their singles sold well in the local market – "Kabuki" reached No. 20 on the Melbourne charts – as they had developed popularity on the suburban pub circuit.
 Nationally they had less chart success, where "Kabuki" reached the top 50.
 That song appeared on Countdown, which was Geisha's first ever Countdown performance.